 For general queries on COVID-19 including about testing, call 119.

-For medical issues that are not an emergency, call your GP or the local primary care team (contact details are available at the hotel reception).
+For medical issues that are not an emergency, contact your GP practice in the first instance or the local primary care team (contact details are available at the hotel reception).

 A mental health emergency is not different to a physical health emergency.
 If you need help for a mental health crisis, emergency or breakdown, seek immediate advice.
 Urgent mental health support is available to adults and children any time of day, 24 hours a day, 7 days a week.
 Find your local NHS helpline by searching for your postcode or home town in the service finder.

-If you have a dental health emergency, please phone the local primary care team (contact details are available at the hotel reception).
+If you have an urgent dental need, please phone the local primary care team (contact details are available at the hotel reception).